Tips for a Successful Open House

 - Do not, under any circumstances, use an air freshener: Many people are allergic to synthetic odors.

-- Have soft music playing throughout the house.
+- Play soft music throughout the house.

-- Create a bulletin board of seasonal house photographs so that buyers can see what the home would look like at another time of the year.
+- Create a bulletin board of seasonal house photographs so that buyers can see what the home would look like during another time of the year.
 This step is especially helpful for showcasing gardens or extensive grounds during the winter.

 Put Out the Paperwork